-Food For The Poor works with partners such as Caritas and the Bishop’s Office in Grenada, which helps in the distribution of Gifts In Kind to families in need.
-Food For The Poor donors also work with three orphanages as part of the Angels Of Hope program.
-Forty-five children now have a home, food and people to give them loving care, as well as monthly support with donated items such as clothing, personal hygiene products, shoes, food, cleaning supplies and school materials.
+Food For The Poor (FFTP) works with in-country partners such as Caritas and the Bishop’s Office in Grenada, which helps in the distribution of essential aid to families in need.
+FFTP also works with three children’s homes as part of the Angels Of Hope program.
+Fifty-one vulnerable children have a home, food and people to give them loving care.
+The children also receive donated items such as food, clothing, personal hygiene products, shoes and school materials every month.

 In 2016, the Carriacou water project was completed.
-The new water tank, which stores 100,000 gallons of water, is providing the 8,000 residents on the tiny island of Carriacou with a clean water source.
+The new water tank, which stores 100,000 gallons of water, is providing more than 8,000 residents on the small island of Carriacou with clean water.

-- An early childhood education project was established to train and certify selected workers, who also were equipped with laptops and printers.
+In 2015, FFTP established an early childhood education project to train and certify selected workers, who were equipped with laptops and printers.